 What Has Been Done to Clean Up the Site?

 The cleanup implemented at the site includes a multilayer cap and a newly upgraded treatment plant.
 The leachate/wastewater is first treated at the treatment plant and then is sent to the wastewater treatment facility.
 The oil is collected and disposed of off-site.
 The fence around the landfill restricts access.
-Implementation of the Institutional Controls (ICs) will alert prospective buyers of the contaminants on-site and limits future development.
+Implementation of the institutional controls (ICs) will alert prospective buyers of the contaminants on-site and limits future development.

 Groundwater at the site is not used for drinking water.
-Nearby residences use a public water supply, which is tested regularly and must meet federal safe drinking water standards.
+Nearby residences use a public water supply, which is tested regularly and meets federal safe drinking water standards.
 Some private wells near the site are still used for washing cars or watering lawns; however, these wells are either located up-gradient of the site or recent sampling has shown they are not impacted by the site.